lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 ```

 ①: Notice we are using the normal order to push the arguments which
-corresponds to the implementation of our virtual machine.
+correspond to the implementation of our virtual machine.
 However C standard
-push the argument in reverse order.
+pushes the arguments in reverse order.

-②: Note how we support `printf`, `read`, `malloc` and other built in
+②: Note how we support `printf`, `read`, `malloc` and other built-in
 functions in our virtual machine.
-These function calls have specific assembly
+These function calls have specific Assembly
 instructions while normal functions are compiled into `CALL <addr>`.

-③: Remove the arguments on the stack, we modifies the stack pointer directly
+③: Remove the arguments on the stack, we modify the stack pointer directly
 because we don't care about the values.

 ④: Enum variables are treated as constant numbers.

 ⑤: Load the values of variable, use the `bp + offset` style for local
-variable(refer to chapter 7), use `IMM` to load the address of global
+variables (refer to chapter 7), use `IMM` to load the address of global
 variables.

-⑥: Finally load the value of variables using `LI/LC` according to their type.
+⑥: Finally, load the value of variables using `LI/LC` according to their type.

 You might ask how to deal with expressions like `a[10]` if we use `LI/LC` to
-load immediatly when an identifier is met?
+load immediately when an identifier is met?
 We might modify existing assembly
 instructions according to the operator after the identifier, as you'll see
 later.

 ### Casting

-Perhaps you've notice that we use `expr_type` to store the type of the return
+Perhaps you've noticed that we use `expr_type` to store the type of the return
 value of an expression.
 Type Casting is for changing the type of the return
 value of an expression.